 Allium cepa: Derived from onions, this remedy works best for people who feel worse in a warm room or in dampness, and better in the open air.
 Typical symptoms include watery discharges from the nose and eyes that can burn the skin, and sensitivity to the smell of flowers.
 Inhaling a cut onion will give you a good idea as to what these symptoms feel like.
 So the idea that diluted onion extracts can remedy these symptoms is a perfect example of the homeopathic principle of "like cures like."

 Euphrasia officinalis: This remedy works best on colds or allergies that mostly affect the eyes.
 Symptoms include thick, yellowish discharge from the eyes and burning pains in the eyes that worsen in bright light.
 The nose runs copiously during the day, but is stuffed up at night.
 Coughing is caused by irritation in the larynx and produces phlegm.

 Pulsatilla nigricans: This remedy is indicated when mucus discharges are profuse, bland, thick, and yellowish-green.
 The patient may have a dry cough in the evening that worsens lying down.
 If the cold is accompanied by an ear infection, it will worsen at night and produce yellowish-green discharge.
 The eyes can have yellowish-green, thick discharge as well.

-Be prepared- protect yourself and loved ones this winter by having these products on hand to prevent or shorten the duration of cold and flu season.
+Be prepared- Consult with your physician and protect yourself and loved ones by having these products on hand to prevent or shorten the duration of cold and flu season.